Sri Lanka Scout Association: Air Scouting

-Air Scouts are being trained on aviation and flying-based activities with the support of Sri Lanka Air Force.
-In addition, Air Scouts follow the same Scouting activities and badge schemes as normal Scouts, Further, Air Scouts undergo aeronautical and technical training of aircraft, Design Model Aircraft, Design UAVs, Design quadrocopters, Air Cargo Operation, Aircraft under wing operation and Airport management.
-Air Scouts have different uniform as Air Scouts in other countries.
+Air Scouts are being trained in aviation and flying-based activities with the support of the Sri Lanka Air Force.
+In addition, Air Scouts follow the same Scouting activities and badge schemes as normal Scouts, Further, Air Scouts undergo aeronautical and technical training in aircraft, Design Model Aircraft, Design UAVs, Design quadrocopters, Air Cargo Operation, Aircraft under wing operation and Airport management.
+Air Scouts have different uniforms from Air Scouts in other countries.

 There are claims that Major Baden Fletcher Smyth Baden–Powell, youngest brother of the founder of BP, Late Lieutenant General Robert Baden–Powell and an aviator, first brought flying-based activities into Scouting.
-However, as late as July, 1932, Baden Baden-Powell wrote:
+However, as late as July 1932, Baden Baden-Powell wrote:

 "…it has been suggested that Air Scouts should be organized in the same way as Sea Scouts."